 Bottom Line

-A landlord may feel that renting out to military tenants can result in income loss however the benefits far outweigh the potential loss.
-Most savvy landlords, especially landlords who are deployed, prefer to attract military tenants considering the large pool of prospects.
-This means you don’t have to worry about vacancies and you’ll have more consistent cash for the maintenance expenses of your property.
+A landlord may feel that renting to military tenants and military families can result in income loss, however, the benefits far outweigh the potential loss.
+Most savvy landlords, especially landlords who are deployed, prefer to attract military tenants to their rental property considering the large pool of prospects.
+This means you don’t have to worry about vacancies and you’ll have more consistent cash for the maintenance fees of your property.

-What’s more, by renting to military personnel and complying with SCRA you’re showing your support to active service men and women who risk their lives for your everyday safety is patriotic.
+What’s more, by renting to military personnel and complying with the SCRA, you’re showing your support to active service men and women who risk their lives for your everyday safety.
+Supporting military families, especially those stationed near military installations, is not only patriotic but also a great way to establish a lasting rental relationship with dependable tenants.